-With a nickname like Paris of the Prairies, one might expect that Saskatoon and Paris would have something in common.
-They’d be right.
-However I hadn’t imagined one thing in common would be romance.
-My very first visit to the city was with my girlfriend for what turned out to be a very romantic couple of days.
+With a nickname like "Paris of the Prairies," you might expect that Saskatoon and Paris would have something in common.
+And you would be right!
+However, I hadn’t thought that the main thing in common would be romance!
+My very first visit to Bridge City was with my girlfriend for what turned out to be a very romantic couple of days.

-I had heard that one of the most popular places to take your significant other is the Meewasin Skating Rink along the river valley and adjacent to the historic Delta Bessborough Hotel.
-So naturally we headed there.
+I had heard that one of the most popular places to take your significant other is the Cameco Meewasin Skating Rink along the river valley and adjacent to the historic Delta Bessborough Hotel.
+So, naturally, we headed there.

-If you are planning your own romantic getaway to Saskatoon, I’d also highly recommend a visit the Remai Modern, one of the city’s newest attractions.
+If you are planning your own romantic getaway to Saskatoon, I’d also highly recommend a visit the Remai Modern, one of the city’s most iconic attractions.
 This exceptional art gallery (whose architecture alone impresses), focuses on the modern and post-modern contemporary artists of the 21st century, including everything from works by the renowned Group of Seven to Picasso linocuts.
 It’s the perfect place to wander around with your sweetheart, take selfies and stand united with your perplexed-yet-contemplative art stare.

-If you’re anything like me and thinking makes you hungry, Shift is a restaurant right inside the Remai Modern.
+If you’re anything like me and thinking about art makes you hungry, Shift is a restaurant right inside the Remai Modern.
 Offering an impeccable view of South Saskatchewan River through floor-to-ceiling glass windows and delectable contemporary cuisine, it’s definitely worth a visit to enjoy the food, the views and the company of your beloved.

-Although Saskatoon is half a world away from The City of Light, the romance, art, attractions and food are nevertheless comparable.
+Although Saskatoon is half a world away from The City of Love, the romance, art, attractions and food are nevertheless comparable.
 Where Paris has the Seine, Saskatoon has the South Saskatchewan River, and where Paris has the Eiffel Tower, Saskatoon has the Delta Bessborough.
 French wine is replaced by prairie spirits, and classic art replaced by contemporary creations.
-We certainly found romance on our trip to the Paris of the Prairies, and know we’ll be back again soon.
+We certainly found romance on our trip to the Paris of the Prairies, and know we’ll be back again soon!